CSI-Francisco-Ruiz/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer:
+ - Answer: One is an integer and the other is a spring.

 Define the boolean operators: >, <, ==, >=, <=

- - Answer:
+ - Answer: Greater than, less than, equal to, greater equal than, less equal than.

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer:
+ - Answer: arr = [4,3, -1, 4, 34]
+ arr [4]

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: 0.
+This is because in binary we count from 0 at the start.

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: None.
+A null has no value.

 Type down any class notes below this sentence: